theRealAph/ScopeLocals/README.md

 that may need it, or to associate that information with a thread, which usually means a `ThreadLocal`.

 `ThreadLocal` has some disadvantages when used for this purpose.
-It is rather heavyweight, requiring every thread to have its own independently initialized (?) copy of the variable, and to keep a table of these copies.
-Also, while is is possible to `remove()` a `ThreadLocal` from a thread's table it's common for a programmer to forget to do so: so much so that an entry in a `ThreadLocal` map is a weak reference in order not to leak memory when a `ThreadLocal` key becomes unreachable.
+It is problematic both in terms of both its programming model and its implementation within the JDK.
+It is easy for developers to forget to remove a ThreadLocal, which can lead to a long-term memory leak.
+This flaw in the programming model complicates the implementation because an entry in a `ThreadLocal` map has to be a weak reference in order not to leak memory when a `ThreadLocal` key becomes unreachable.
+Moreover, the specification of `ThreadLocal` requires every thread to maintain a local map from `ThreadLocal` keys to values.
+But even that's not the whole story: threads need two `ThreadLocal` maps, one for "normal" thread locals (which are not inherited by child threads) and one for `InheritableThreadLocal`s, which are.

 The need for scope locals arose from Project Loom, where threads are lightweight and numerous.

-When a new `Thread` instance is created, its parent's set of inheritable thread-local variables is cloned.
+When a new `Thread` instance is created, its parent's set of inheritable thread-local variables is deeply copied.
 This is necessary because a thread's set of thread locals is, by design, mutable, so it cannot be shared between threads.
-Every child thread ends up carrying a local copy of its parent's entire set of (inheritable) thread locals, whether the child needs them or not.
+Every child thread ends up carrying a local copy of its parent's entire set of `InheritableThreadLocal`s.

-We'd like to have a feature that allows per-thread context information to be inherited by a thread without an expensive cloning operation.
+We'd like to have a feature that allows per-thread context information to be inherited by a thread without an expensive deep-copy operation.
 Some kind of immutable data structure fits this need, because the inheriting thread needs only to copy a reference to its parent's set of values.

+We'd like this feature to declare the lifetime and the region of accessibility of the context information it refers to in an explicit
+way: "between _here_, and _there_".
+This is in contrast with what `ThreadLocal` does, which is essentially the current thread and any children which are created by it.

 Here we propose a mechanism to associate a value with a name on entry to a scope, and automatically (securely, predictably) remove that